Carlos Santana MasterClass Review, Summary & Key Lessons

 The high gain and the weird bass levels completely muddy his tone and make it hard to hear any articulation in his playing.

 You may even notice that the action on his high E string is set up wrong so the notes buzz.
 Throughout the course, it was clear he would occasionally struggle with keeping notes on the high E string alive.
+Find out what action is, how to measure it and adjust it in this Ultimate Guide to Guitar Action.

 The above video also gives a good representation of the type of rambling throughout the course.